Resources

 Plan & Design It

-Consider engaging trail professionals through a “Request for Proposal" advertisement to lead the planning and design process.
-Select professionals that will continue to engage the public and land managers and ensure the design reflects the community's interests and needs while considering funding, phasing, construction approach, permitting and maintenance requirements.
+Consider engaging trail professionals through a request for proposal to lead planning and design.
+Select partners who will engage the public and land managers while ensuring the design reflects community needs and aligns with funding, phasing, permitting and long-term maintenance.

 Resource: International Mountain Bicycling Association – Trail Labs